Olex2/help/gui/EN/home/settings.md

 # GUI Width
-The width of the GUI (by which we mean the panel with all the commands on) can be adjusted to suit your needs.
+The width of the GUI (by which we mean the panel containing all the commands) can be adjusted to suit your needs.
 Try the built-in links, but you can also enter any arbitrary value.
 The font-size of the items on the GUI will also adjust.

 ![0.6 The Olex2 GUI](images/gui.jpg)